Exactly Hittable Interval Graphs: Introduction

 \textbf{Exact Hitting Sets: }Set systems are synonymous with hypergraphs.
 A \textit{hitting set} of a hypergraph $H$ is a subset $T$ of the vertex set of $H$ such that $T$ has at least one vertex from every hyperedge.
 If every hyperedge has exactly one element from $T$, then $T$ is called an \textit{exact hitting set}.
-Also known as the \textsc{Unique Hitting Set} problem, the \textsc{Exact Hitting Set} problem is a well-studied decision problem that aims to find if a given hypergraph has an exact hitting set.
-It finds applications in combinatorial cryptosystems \cite{Downey2013} and computational biology among many others. \textsc{Exact Hitting Set} problem is the dual of \textsc{Exact Cover} problem which, in turn, seeks to find a set cover that covers all vertices of a hypergraph such that the number of occurrences each vertex has in the cover is exactly one.
-Some famous examples of \textsc{Exact Cover} problem are sudoku, tiling dominoes, and n-queens problem. \textsc{Exact Cover} problem is a special case of \textsc{Minimum Membership Set Cover} problem (MMSC) \cite{Karp1972}.
+The \textsc{Exact Hitting Set} problem is a well-studied decision problem that aims to find if a given hypergraph has an exact hitting set.
+It finds applications in combinatorial cryptosystems (\cite{Downey2013}) and computational biology among many others.
+The \textsc{Exact Hitting Set} problem is the dual of the \textsc{Exact Cover} problem which, in turn, seeks to find a set cover that covers all vertices of a hypergraph such that the number of occurrences each vertex has in the cover is exactly one.
+Some famous examples of the \textsc{Exact Cover} problem are sudoku, tiling dominoes, and the $n$-queens problem.
+The \textsc{Exact Cover} problem is a special case of the \textsc{Minimum Membership Set Cover} problem (MMSC) (\cite{Karp1972}).
 While the classic \textsc{Set Cover} problem seeks to find a set cover of minimum cardinality, MMSC aims to find a set cover that minimizes the maximum number of occurrences each vertex has in the cover.
-MMSC is known to be $\NP$-complete on arbitrary set systems \cite{Kuhn2005}.
-However, for interval hypergraphs, MMSC has been shown to be solvable in polynomial time by Dom et al. \cite{Dom2006}.
-If a hypergraph $H$ has an exact hitting set, we refer to $H$ as an \textit{exactly hittable hypergraph}.
-It is, indeed, a natural question to ask if a given hypergraph is exactly hittable.
-The algorithm by Dom et al. \cite{Dom2006} for MMSC answers this question, but not efficiently for general hypergraphs (due to inherent $\NP$-hardness for general cases).
-However, for special kinds of hypergraphs like interval hypergraphs, an exact solution can be obtained in polynomial time.
-In our work, we address a natural extension to this question and study simple graphs which are \textit{intersection graphs} (defined in Section \ref{sec:Prelims}) of exactly hittable hypergraphs, with a focus on interval hypergraphs. \\
+MMSC is known to be $\NP$-complete on arbitrary set systems (\cite{Kuhn2005}).
+However, for interval hypergraphs, MMSC was shown to be solvable in polynomial time by \cite{Dom2006}.
+If a hypergraph $H$ has an exact hitting set, we refer to $H$ as an \textit{exactly hittable hypergraph}. \cite{dhannya-NSN} have shown that a conflict-free coloring of a set of intervals is exactly a partition into sets of intervals, such that each set has an exact hitting set.
+This motivates the question of characterizing those sets of intervals which have an exact hitting set.
+A natural characterization is obtained by writing the hitting set linear program with one constraint per interval.
+This system is totally unimodular and thus defines an integer polytope (\cite{Dom2006}).
+Thus, the intervals have an exact hitting set if and only if the polytope defined by the exact hitting set linear program is non-empty.
+Further, it is possible to find if the interval hypergraph is exactly hittable in polynomial time (\cite{Dom2006}).
+In this work, we consider a related graph theoretic version of this question - can we characterize the class of interval graphs that are the \textit{intersection graphs} (defined in Section \ref{sec:Prelims}) of a set of intervals that have an exact hitting set?
+We refer to this class as the class of \textit{Exactly Hittable Interval Graphs} ($\ehig$). \\